oddbird/oddsite/content/2019/10/02/sass-modules.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A "namespace" works like a prefix.
-Theh default namespace is based on
+The default namespace is based on
 the end of the import path,
 so ``accoutrement/sass/tools``
 will create a ``tools`` namespace.